Description

 Sodium deficiency can cause symptoms such as lack of energy, nausea, vomiting, headache, drowsiness, fatigue, confusion, restlessness, irritability, muscle weakness, spasms, cramps, seizures, and even coma in severe cases.

-Sodium works synergistically with Vitamin B6, Vitamin D, calcium, cobalt, copper, iron, potassium, magnesium, phosphorus, and selenium to maintain electrolyte balance and proper physiological functions.
-However, it can antagonize elements like potassium, calcium, and magnesium when consumed in excess, affecting the balance of these minerals in the body.
+Sodium works synergistically with vitamin B6, vitamin D, calcium, cobalt, copper, iron, potassium, magnesium, phosphorus, and selenium to support electrolyte balance and physiological functions.
+However, excess sodium acts as an antagonist, disrupting the balance of potassium, calcium, and magnesium.

 Sodium